The Olive python (Liasis olivaceus) is a python species found only in Australia with 2 subspecies currently recognized.

 Conservation / Threats

 The olive python like many other snakes is considered a vulnerable species.
-The main threats to the species include loss of habitat due to development of mining infrastructures and major fire events.
+The main threats to the species include loss of habitat due to the development of mining infrastructures and major fire events.

 They are also threatened by feral cats and foxes, that kill juvenile snakes and compete for food sources and loss of habitat.
 The olive python is also often killed by humans in roads or when mistaken for other venomous snakes.